Zaksley/Procedural-generation/README.md

 	- You can use `make example` to generate an example file *example.png*
 	- The source json code used for this generation can be found in *example.txt*

+3. Tests
+	- Write `make test` in a terminal to launch the tests

 ## Input file format